minio/kes-docs/content/_includes/server-config.md

 # Only customize the APIs if there is a real need.
 #
 # Disabling authentication for an API must be carefully evaluated.
-# One example when disabling authentication may be justified could
+# One example, when disabling authentication may be justified, would
-# be the readiness probe in a Kubernetes environment.
+# be the liveness and readiness probes in a Kubernetes environment.
 #
 # When authentication is disabled, the particular API can be
 # accessed by any client that can send HTTPS requests to the